After you get your school offer

 Staying on waiting lists

 You need to renew the request each term to keep your child on a waiting list.
 If you don’t renew we’ll remove your child’s name.
-For local authority controlled schools and the academies listed above, please email in year waiting list giving us your child’s name and reminding us of the school(s) in question.
-For all other schools contact the school directly.

-Example (for schools controlled by East Sussex County Council): Jack, who lives outside a school’s community area, joins their waiting list in January.
+Jack, who lives outside a school’s community area, joins their waiting list in January.
 Jenny lives inside the school’s community area and joins the waiting list in February.
 A place becomes available in March.
 This will be offered to Jenny first as she has a higher priority according to the admissions rules.

-Request a change of allocated school for September 2023
+Request a change of allocated school for September 2024

-If your change of allocation can be met your original allocation will be withdrawn.
+If your change of allocation can be met, your original allocation will be withdrawn.

 Please put your request in an email to allocationchange@eastsussex.gov.uk and include: